Segmenting Customers with First Party Data is the Way of the Future

-First-party data can give marketers incredible power when it comes to making one-to-one connections with customers.
+First-party data can give marketers incredible power when it comes to making one-to-one connections with customers using market segmentation.
 Harnessing it is no easy task, however, technology is helping us to simplify usage and, first party data is quickly becoming the way of the future to digital marketing.

 It is critical that all marketers obtain a strong understanding of the benefits, opportunities and hurdles to the incorporation of first party data into a broader digital strategy.

 - Removing cookie limitations.
 The data is highly-focused, and pulls information directly from customers using a company’s website or apps.
 This also includes valuable enterprise data such as customer relationship, call centre, voice of customer and product data.

 - Ensuring data is specific to a company’s target audience only.
 It’s also free of any possible privacy issues often associated with the gathering of third-party data.

 - It’s highly-customizable, and enables adjustments for perspectives to be made in real-time.

 First, Second, and Third-Party Data Compared